Can non-Federal employees come to the Helicopter Training Academy?

 No guarantee.
 It depends on your performance / knowledge / comfort level and how many assignments you've had previous to coming to the Academy.

 There is no tuition fee for the Academy.
-Your home unit pays for per diem, travel and base hours.
+Please note: Your home unit pays for per diem, travel and base hours.
 Grand Canyon will try to give the students management codes for overtime and hazard pay earned at the Academy.
-However, this may not be possible so please discuss alternatives such as comp time or credit hours before arriving.
+However, this may not be possible so please ensure your home unit can cover hazard pay and overtime if required.

 Yes, students in the Joint Apprenticeship Academy can receive some of their Helitack time here at the Helicopter Training Academy.

 What kind of gear do I need to bring to the Academy?

 You should bring all fire fighting gear that you would take on a 14 day assignment.
 You will need to have a ready 14 day bag at the helibase every day.
 Gear will need to include your line pack, 14 day bag, nomex clothing, hard hat, radio, tent, ect..
 We will provide a flight helmet and any hazmat items you cannot travel with for your stay.